yuzhou2/swagger-doclet/README.md

 	<tr><td>-excludeModelPrefixes</td><td>This adds additional classes to the set of model classes that are NOT documented.
 The default set contains org.joda.time.DateTime, java.util.UUID, java.io. .
 This supports a full class name as well as prefixes of the fully qualified class names which means you can enter a package like com.foo to exclude all classes under the com.foo package.
 This replaces the -typesToTreatAsOpaque option but if that option is specified then those classes will be added to the excludeModelPrefixes set.</td></tr>

 	<tr><td>-excludeResourcePrefixes</td><td>This allows you to exclude resource classes from the generated documentation.
-This supports a full class name as well as prefixes of the fully qualified class names which means you can enter a package like com.foo to exclude all classes under the com.foo package.</td></tr>
+It is a CSV and supports a full class name as well as prefixes of the fully qualified class names which means you can enter a package like com.foo to exclude all classes under the com.foo package.</td></tr>

+	<tr><td>-includeResourcePrefixes</td><td>This allows you to ONLY include resource classes from the generated documentation that match this.
+It is a CSV and supports a full class name as well as prefixes of the fully qualified class names which means you can enter a package like com.foo to include only classes under the com.foo package.
+You can use the excludeResourcePrefixes in conjunction with this to exclude specific classes/packages within the included set.</td></tr>

 	<tr><td>-genericWrapperTypes</td><td>This adds additional classes to the set of model classes that act as genericized wrappers to the actual entity or parameter that should be documented.
 The default set contains com.sun.jersey.api.JResponse, com.google.common.base.Optional, jersey.repackaged.com.google.common.base.Optional</td></tr>